askap-vast/vast-tools/BUILDLIGHTCURVES.md

   --quiet               Turn off non-essential terminal output. (default: False) --debug               Turn on debug output. (default: False) --min-points MIN_POINTS
-                        Minimum number of epochs a source must be covered by (default:
+                        Minimum number of epochs a source must be covered by (default: 2) --min-detections MIN_DETECTIONS
-                        2)
-  --min-detections MIN_DETECTIONS
-                        Minimum number of times a source must be detected (default: 1) --mjd                 Plot lightcurve in MJD rather than datetime. (default: False) --grid                Turn on the 'grid' in the lightcurve plot. (default: False) --nice NICE           Set nice level. (default: 5)
+                        Minimum number of times a source must be detected (default: 1) --mjd                 Plot lightcurve in MJD rather than datetime. (default: False) --grid                Turn on the 'grid' in the lightcurve plot. (default: False) --yaxis-start {auto,0}
+                        Define where the y axis on the lightcurve plot starts from. 'auto' will let matplotlib decide the best range and '0' will start from 0.
+                        (default: auto)
+  --nice NICE           Set nice level. (default: 5)
 ```